-Waterwise plantings don’t have to be a sparse collection of cacti.
+Choosing dry tolerant plants are a good first step to a dry tolerant garden.
+Water-wise plantings don’t have to be a sparse collection of cacti.
 You can still have a leafy, shady garden with plants that are adapted to low water climates.

-As a general rule adaptations for low water conditions can include:
+As a general, rule adaptations for low water conditions can include:

-– leaves that are tough and leathery (like eucalypts)
+- Leaves that are tough and leathery (like eucalypts)

-– leaves that are fine or narrow (like most melaleucas)
+- Leaves that are fine or narrow (like most melaleucas)

-– leaves that are grey or silvery (like lavenders)– Succulence (like cactus or pigface)
+- Succulence (like cactus or pigface)